 - An assembly line worker at an automotive factory becomes deaf over time because of industrial noise

 Most states require employers with at least one employee to carry workers’ compensation, which typically includes Employers Liability Insurance.
 While worker’s compensation (Part 1) covers medical expenses, lost wages, rehabilitation costs, death benefits, and funeral expenses, Employers Liability Insurance helps to cover other damages that an employee who has fallen ill or been injured on the job might sue for.

 When an employee agrees to receive workers’ compensation benefits, the employee is not legally permitted to sue the employer for additional compensation in most cases.
 However, there are some exceptions.
-Employees falling under these categories can sue for additional damages, and the defense costs, judgments, and settlements would be covered by Employers Liability Insurance:
+Employees falling under these categories can sue for additional damages, and legal costs, judgments, and settlements would be covered by Employers Liability Insurance: